-For most parents, having a baby is the first miracle in the family, and it’s indeed a blessing.
+Having a baby is a miracle in the family, and it’s indeed a blessing.
 It makes sense, thus, to opt for a name that conveys the blessed miracle who is your baby.
 What could be a better way to cherish this miracle that you hold fondly in your hands than by giving him or her a name that means miracle.
 According to Google, baby names meaning ‘hope,’ ‘peace’ and ‘love’ are quite desirable.
 But, baby names meaning miracle and blessing top that list.
-With this in mind, MomJunction has compiled a collection of lovely baby names, meaning ‘miracle’ or ‘blessing’.
+With this in mind, we have compiled a collection of lovely baby names, meaning ‘miracle’ or ‘blessing’.
 Take a look at our picks below!

 Aksha is a Hindi origin name, meaning ‘blessing.’
 The name is quickly rising in popularity, jumping up 100 spots in the last few years.
 It’s currently within top 200, a place that it made in just a couple of years.